Xiaoyi-Wu0711/mobility_covid-19/README.md

 - Analyzing people's mobility pattern and access to necessary services in different contexts
 ## Conclusion

+1. There is a general reduction trend in human mobility during the pandemic and this decreasing trend was maintained through to the March of 2021(Figure 1).
+Particularly, visits to necessary goods and services including transportation, education, health care, wholesale and retail(Table 2), and food saw a significant decrease.

-1. Manhattan Borough was found the most popular places all the time, even it experience largest degree in visit counts during the pandemic.
-Low-income people suffer larger economic loss and higher risk of COVID-19 transmission due to mobility movement, which exposes the social inequity issues in NYC
+2. Manhattan Borough was found the most popular place all the time, even it experienced largest decrease in visit counts (Figure 3) during the outbreak of COVID-19.

 2. There is disparity in the human mobility during the COVID-19.
+Bottom-quartile income people suffer higher economic loss and higher risk of
+COVID-19 transmission due to mobility, which exposes the social inequity issues in NYC.
    1. People tend
-   to decrease their visits to low-income areas, which indicates the business in these neighborhoods were hit hardest during the first month of the COVID-19 by correlation analysis.
+   to decrease their visits to low-income areas in large degree such as Upper Manhattan, which indicates the business in these neighborhoods were hit hardest during the first month of the COVID-19.
-   2. Low-income groups tend to have more visits to low-income and low education attainment areas where were found the most confirmed virus cases in March 2020.
+   2. Bottom-income groups tend to have more visits to low-income and low education attainment areas where were found the most confirmed virus cases in March 2020.
-   3. High-income groups have more visits to Lower Manhattan, Staten Island.
-There was a significant increase in Staten Island and outskirt of southeast shore of Brooklyn and north end of Queens Borough.
-Most of these places are high-income, high education attainment and high vacancy rate areas.
-They were also found to have less confirmed case rate in the first month of COVID-19.
+   3. Top-income groups have more visits to Lower Manhattan, Staten Island, which are high-income and high education attainment areas.
+There was even a significant increase in Staten Island and outskirt of southeast shore of Brooklyn and north end of Queens Borough in March 2020.
+Since these places have high vacancy ratewith low confirmed case rate in the first month(Buchanan et al., 2020), this indicates top-income groups migrated to outskirt of the city during the outbreak of COVID-19.
+   4. bottom-income groups of people was found have more smaller decrease degree of visit counts during the outbreak of COVID-19 and larger decrease degree after COVID-19 compared to top-income groups.
+Particularly, bottom-income people have smaller decrease to visit count of food, health care, wholesale and retail, transportation and education POIs in the first month of COVID-19.
+This indicates bottom-income people need to leave home to purchase necessary goods, services and work to secure thier daily living.

 ## Expected Results
  The final deliverable will be a research paper and a dashboard.